-a. the Act: the Higher Education and Scientific Research Act (in Dutch, the WHW), in the since;
+a. the Act: the Higher Education and Scientific Research Act (in Dutch, the Whw), in the Dutch b. the programme: the Master's degree programme as denoted in Article 7.3a subsection 1, paragraph b of the Act;

-Dutch Bulletin of Acts, Orders and Decrees, number 593 and as amended b. the programme: the Master's degree programme as denoted in Article 7.3a subsection 1, clause b of the Act;
+Bulletin of Acts, Orders and Decrees, number 593 and as amended since;